GE2020: PAP announces Tanjong Pagar, Radin Mas line-up; no Chia Shi-Lu, Sam Tan

 SINGAPORE: The People's Action Party (PAP) has announced its line-up for Tanjong Pagar GRC and Radin Mas SMC for the upcoming General Election.

-The Tanjong Pagar slate will be helmed by Trade and Industry Minister Chan Chun Sing, Minister in the Prime Minister's Office Indranee Rajah, one-term backbencher Joan Pereira and new candidates former civil servant Eric Chua and LinkedIn senior executive Alvin Tan.
+The Tanjong Pagar slate will be helmed by Trade and Industry Minister Chan Chun Sing.
+Completing the line-up are Minister in the Prime Minister's Office Indranee Rajah, one-term backbencher Joan Pereira and new candidates former civil servant Eric Chua and LinkedIn senior executive Alvin Tan.

 Tanjong Pagar's Melvin Yong, assistant secretary-general at the National Trades Union Congress, will run in the Radin Mas single seat.